Sand Hills Light: History

 From 1857 to 1908, Eagle River Light was the only lighthouse between the Keweenaw Waterway and Eagle Harbor Light.
 With the end of the copper boom in the 1870s the Eagle River, Michigan harbor started to decay.
 "By the 1890s, it seemed the only ship coming into the harbor was the lighthouse service tender."
 It was recommended to build a new lighthouse at Sand Hills where most of the lake traffic passing and to decommission Eagle River.

 A lighthouse at Sand Hills was authorized by Congress in 1893, but no funds were allocated for its construction.
 Meanwhile, the Eagle River Light was decommissioned and sold in 1908, leaving no navigation light in the area.
 Sand Hills Light was finally commissioned in 1917, in part as a response to a number of ships that had run aground on the nearby Sawtooth Reef since the dismantling of the light at Eagle River.
 Sand Hills is about halfway between Eagle Harbor Light and Ontonagon, Michigan.

-The lighthouse was completed in May 1919 and was in service for 20 years as a manned aid to navigation operated by 3 keepers.
+The lighthouse was completed in May 1919 and was in service for 20 years as an aid to navigation operated by 3 keepers.
 The site includes an oil house, garage, barracks building (1916, and used in World War II, and a concrete breakwater (1917).

 The station originally had a Fourth Order bullseye lens lighted by an oil vapor lamp, which was visible for 11 mi.

 In 1939, the Coast Guard assumed responsibility for the Lighthouse and automated its use, eliminating the need for keepers.

 In 1942, it was converted to a wartime Coast Guard training facility, housing and schooling roughly 200 trainees at a time.
 In 1943 it was closed as a training location and reverted to being simply a lighthouse.